TejaswiKarasani/Interview_prep/README.md

 Hi there!

-This repo mainly focuses to provide solutions to practice problems of leetcode in java.
+This repo mainly focuses to provide solutions of practice problems in java.
 In case you like it feel free to hit star.